 The area is known for its high, rugged and beautiful mountain scenery, as well as the variety of wildlife that makes its home there, including bighorn sheep, elk, moose, deer, mountain lions and bears (learn more about bear safety).

-Fishing is available in Rock and Stony Creeks and anglers might find plentiful brook, brown and rainbow trout.
+Fishing is available in Rock Creek and Stony Creek and anglers might find plentiful brook, brown and rainbow trout.
 Much of the stream is protected from bull or west slope cutthroat trout fishing to improve the fishery.
+It is illegal to target Bull Trout, if caught they must be released immediately with minimal handling.
 Big game hunting is possible in designated areas.
 Appropriate licensing is required to fish and hunt in Montana.

 Reservations are nonrefundable unless extenuating circumstances warrant otherwise.
 Determination will be made on a case by case basis.